CarlosPlusPlus/swoonatra/README.md

 ### { Deployment to Heroku }

-If you've never used Heroku before, follow this **[Quick Start Guide](https://devcenter.heroku.com/articles/quickstart)** to get setup.
-For more technical detail, take a look **[HERE](https://devcenter.heroku.com/articles/getting-started-with-ruby)**.

-Once you are ready to launch your application, perform the following steps:
+With the **Heroku Toolbelt** in installed, perform the following steps:

 - `heroku create` to create an application on Heroku.
 - `heroku addons:create heroku-postgresql` to initialize a Heroku postgreSQL database.